 The BigPicture Risk module enables you to generate a risk assessment matrix with a default size of 5×5.
 The matrix features two scales: the risk consequence and risk probability.

 The risk consequence scale has the following values: Trivial, Low, Medium, High, and Severe.
-Whereas with the risk probability scale, you can assign the following values to a risk: Almost none, Low, Medium, High, Very high.
+Whereas with the risk probability scale, you can assign the following values to a risk: Almost none, Low, Medium, High, and Very high.
 If you enable the heatmap mode, the app will color the risk cards based on their risk rate with four default colors: green, yellow, orange, and red.

 Visualizing risks from the risk assessment example

 The electrical leakage has the highest probability (likelihood) and consequence (impact).
 That is why you will find it in the top right corner (the app colored a risk card of such a high-priority risk with red color).
-The app automatically calculates the risk rating, so you do not have to worry about manual updating of the heat map.
+The app automatically calculates the risk rating, so you do not have to worry about manually updating the heat map.

-If you want to move any risk to a different quadrant (because its impact or likelihood has changed) you can edit the risk, or use a drag-and-drop feature.
+If you want to move any risk to a different quadrant (because its impact or likelihood has changed) you can edit the risk or use a drag-and-drop feature.
 Of course, you can place several risk cards in a given quadrant.
 Our simple project has only 5 risks but yours might carry many more and BigPicture will visualize all of them for you.
 If you notice your risk map getting really busy, you can display risks in a compact mode.